 The temple and the devotees of the temple are privileged by the Queen’s visit.

-The temple is open 7 days a week from 8 am to 2 pm and 5 pm to 9 pm.
-Pooja times are at 8am, 11.30am, 5pm and 8pm.
+The temple is open 7 days a week.
 Extended timings will be followed on Festival & Special Auspicious days.